-If your workload VMs need access to AWS EC2 instances and services such as S3 over a DX connection, configure a public virtual interface for that traffic in your VPC.
+If your on-premises workloads need access to AWS EC2 instances and services such as S3 over a DX connection, configure a public virtual interface for that traffic in your VPC.

 - Ensure that you meet the prerequisites for virtual interfaces as described in Prerequisites for Virtual Interfaces.